Harold Brown (Tuskegee Airman): World War II

 Brown developed an interest in becoming a pilot in his youth.
 After graduating from high school, he applied to the military to become a pilot.
 He was underweight so he was instructed to gain weight.
 After gaining weight to reach the 128.75 pound threshold he was accepted to the Tuskegee Institute for flight training.
 While he had experienced some racial discrimination in Minnesota, Brown was upset by having to abide by Jim Crow segregation practices when off-base in Alabama.
 He limited his exposure to racism by spending most of his time in local black communities.

 At 19 years old, on May 23, 1944, Brown graduated from flight school as a 2nd Lieutenant.

 During a strafing mission over Germany he encountered a German Messerschmitt Me 262 and pursued it, attempting to shoot it down.
 In 1945, Brown was flying a P-51C east of Bruck, Austria.
 His flight path took him over anti-aircraft emplacements, where he crashed after shrapnel from a destroyed German cargo train hit his plane.
 He was surrounded by Austrian and German citizens who then attempted to lynch him, before a German constable intervened and took him to a prisoner of war camp for two months.
 He was one of 32 of the Tuskegee Airmen to be captured during the war.

 Korean War and after

 During his time in the military Brown flew a P-47N Thunderbolt The P-47N Thunderbolt was primarily used in the Pacific Theatre.

 During the Korean War he was stationed at Tachikawa Air Base, Tokyo.
 Brown flew missions in South Korea from Taegu Air Base, Pusan Air Base and Seoul Air Base.

 Brown retired from the Air Force in 1965 at the rank of lieutenant colonel.

-In 1965 Brown attended Ohio State University and earned a mathematics degree and a Doctorate in Education.
+In 1965 Brown attended Ohio University and earned a mathematics degree while working full time, then a master's degree and a doctorate in vocational-technical education at [The Ohio State University ].
 He ultimately held the position of Vice President at Columbus State Community College.